 Where can one celebrate a Bar/Bat Mitzvah?

-Celebrate your special day in a sanctuary in New York (Tamid has special relationships with four synagogues), an event space, hotel or restaurant, your home, indoors, outdoors, or abroad – Israel maybe?
+Celebrate your special day in a sanctuary in New York, an event space, hotel or restaurant, your home, indoors, outdoors, or Israel and abroad.
 We’ll help you arrange your ceremony in a personal way that is special and unique for your family.

-For more information and to request Tamid’s Bar/Bat Mitzvah Guidebook, please contact Rabbi Levine’s study, 646 360 0689 or email@example.com.
+For more information please contact the Hebrew School office, 646 360 0689 or firstname.lastname@example.org.